AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

-/**3.
-What are the top 3 times of day with the highest number of injuries and how has their ranking changed over time? **/
+**3. What are the top 3 times of day with the highest number of injuries and how has their ranking changed over time?**

 WITH TOP3_whole_range AS (